fabri1983/titan256c/README.md

 ## SEGA Megadrive Titan 256 Colors Forever

-This a personal project using [SGDK v1.9](https://github.com/Stephane-D/SGDK).
+This a personal project using [SGDK v1.9](https://github.com/Stephane-D/SGDK) (with latest changes).
-It's an attempt to simulate the great Titan 512c Forever section from Titan Overdrive mega demo v1.1.
+It's an attempt to simulate the great Titan 512C Forever section from Titan Overdrive mega demo v1.1.
 And learning the functioning of the megadrive and its architecture in the go.
-However this version displays up to **252 colors**.
+This version displays up to **252 colors** _(272 colors when fading to black effect runs)_.
 **Work In Progress.
 Only tested with Blastem.**